AckerlyXu/heima/articles/hdinsight/hdinsight-hbase-provision-vnet.md

 ### Prerequisites
 Before you begin this tutorial, you must have the following:

 * **An Azure subscription**.
-See [Get Azure trial](/pricing/1rmb-trial/).
+See [Get Azure trial](https://www.azure.cn/pricing/1rmb-trial/).
 * **A workstation with Azure PowerShell**.
-See [Install and use Azure PowerShell](/documentation/articles/powershell-install-configure/).
+See [Install and use Azure PowerShell](../powershell-install-configure.md).

 ## Create HBase cluster into virtual network
-In this section, you create a Linux-based HBase cluster with the dependent Azure Storage account in an Azure virtual network using an [Azure Resource Manager template](/documentation/articles/resource-group-template-deploy/).
-For other cluster creation methods and understanding the settings, see [Create HDInsight clusters](/documentation/articles/hdinsight-hadoop-provision-linux-clusters/).
+In this section, you create a Linux-based HBase cluster with the dependent Azure Storage account in an Azure virtual network using an [Azure Resource Manager template](../azure-resource-manager/resource-group-template-deploy.md).
+For other cluster creation methods and understanding the settings, see [Create HDInsight clusters](./hdinsight-hadoop-provision-linux-clusters.md).
 For more information about using a template to create Hadoop clusters in HDInsight, see [Create Hadoop clusters in HDInsight using Azure Resource Manager templates](/documentation/articles/hdinsight-hadoop-create-windows-clusters-arm-templates/)

-> [AZURE.NOTE]
+> [!NOTE]
 > Some properties are hard-coded into the template.
 For example:
 ><p>
 ><p> * **Location**: China East